-what we do and why we came to be
+what we do and how we came to be

+Hello and welcome!
 My name is Omobola (but my author name is Simisayo Brownstone), and I am the CEO and founder of Teni & Tayo Creations.
-We produce toys, books, apparel, workshops and more for kids with a pinch of African influence.
+We produce STEM kits, toys, books, apparel, workshops, and more for kids with a pinch of African influence.
 It could be as simple as an African proverb in your toy box or a lesson about African geography in your activity book.
-Whatever it is, I am excited to share a piece of Africa with you no matter how small.

 What Inspired The Company